-CAS (Creativity, Action, Service) – one aspect of the International Baccalaureate curriculum
+CAS (Creativity, Activity, Service) – one aspect of the International Baccalaureate curriculum

 The CAS program emphasizes experiential learning in the creative arts, physical activity, and community service.
-Students learn by becoming involved in tasks that have real consequences and reflecting on these experiences over time.
+Juniors and seniors learn by becoming involved in tasks that have real consequences and reflecting on these experiences over time.
 The goal of the program is to consistently involve students in their communities in order to encourage lifelong learning and active citizenship.

 CAS is about: